Ford Mustang Mach-E has a mile of wires it doesn't need. That's a big deal - KTVZ

 Not all the problems Ford reported are related to its attempt to shift to a line-up of EVs rather than traditional internal combustion engines.

-As Farlen conceded on the call, “Ford has been the #1 in recalls in the US for the last 2 years.
+As Farley conceded on the call, “Ford has been the #1 in recalls in the US for the last 2 years.
 Clearly, that’s not acceptable.”

 Like virtually all global automakers, Ford is seeking to radically shift its lineup of vehicles, with a target of 40% pure EVs by 2030, compared to only 3% of US sales last year.
 It’s doing so due to growing customer demand for EVs, to meet tougher environmental regulations around the globe and also to reduce labor costs — EVs require about 30% less labor to assemble than a traditional internal combustion engine.
 But the start of that transformation has clearly not gone as smoothly as Farley, or investors, want.